thosgood/this-weeks-finds/markdown/251-300/week288.md

 Then he defined an algebra A of functions that are polynomials with rational coefficients on each simplex of Sing(X).

-Then he defined his algebra Ω(A) of rational differential forms, using a general recipe that takes a commutative algebra A and spits out a differential graded commutative algebra.
+Then he defined his algebra \Omega(A) of rational differential forms, using a general recipe that takes a commutative algebra A and spits out a differential graded commutative algebra.